What Are The Symptoms of Mould Illness?

 Allergy vs Toxicity

-Some experience immediate allergy symptoms triggered by inhaling mould spores, while others develop mycotoxin-related illness, which is an accumulation of mycotoxins inside the body, which can linger for years even after the exposure ends.
+Some experience immediate allergy symptoms triggered by inhaling mould spores, while others develop mycotoxin-related illness, which is an accumulation of mycotoxins inside the body that can linger for years, even after exposure ends.
 A person may have one or both of these conditions.

 • Allergy symptoms occur when your immune system reacts to spores in the environment.